hashicorp/terraform-provider-azurerm/website/docs/d/container_app.html.markdown

 * `revision_suffix` - The suffix for the revision.
 This value must be unique for the lifetime of the Resource.
 If omitted the service will use a hash function to create one.

+* `termination_grace_period_seconds` - The time in seconds after the container is sent the termination signal before the process if forcibly killed.

 * `volume` - A `volume` block as detailed below.

 ---